THE PREMISSES OF PSYCHOCORPORAL (BODYMIND) INTEGRATION

 - In “Bodymind Integration”, a „somatic mindfulness” is encouraged which includes the detailed moment-by-moment tracking of sensations, feelings, emotions and impulses to movement, as well as the use of charging and discharging of energy through the working through and completion of a „natural energetic cycle” (see below).

-- As a body psychotherapeutic approach ( and a counseling approach, and self development approach) it is a powerful way of making a profound and authentic contact with the Self in order to restore and promote energy balance, cognitive understanding, insight and equilibrium.
+- As a coaching, counseling, self development and body psychotherapeutic approach it is a powerful way of making a profound and authentic contact with the Self in order to restore and promote energy balance, cognitive understanding, insight and equilibrium.
 The therapeutic alliance in “Bodymind Integration” is the powerful joining of forces which energizes and supports the long, difficult, and frequently painful work of life changing healing & transformation.
 The conception of the practitioner here is not of a disinterested observer-technician but of a fully alive human companion for the client.

 - “Bodymind Integration” is a resource-oriented approach.
 It emphasises helping clients establish connection to the parts of self that are already organised, coherent and functional with interest, curiosity and exploration.
 It tries to work inwards from that point to the more defended, disorganized, ignored, dysfunctional or excluded aspects of a person’s being, without however making these elements the primary focus of therapy or becoming a regressive model.